crafttheweb/thelastpickle/_drafts/removing-a-disk.md

     * Next step in the script is to move all the files from `tmp-dir` to `new-dir` (the proper data folder remaining after the operation).
 This is an instant operation as files are not really moved as they already are on the disk as mentioned earlier.
     * Finally the script unmount the disk and remove the `old-dir`.

-    **Example**
-    This will take a few minutes depending on how fast the script was run after the last `rsync`, the write throughput of the cluster and the data size (as it will impact Cassandra starting time).
+    **Example**: This will take a few minutes depending on how fast the script was run after the last `rsync`, the write throughput of the cluster and the data size (as it will impact Cassandra starting time).
     Let's consider it takes 6 minutes (0.1 hours).

 ## Conclusions

 So the 'natural' way (stop node, move, start node) in our example takes:

-    10h * 30 = 300h.
+    10h * 30 = 300h

 Plus, each node is down for 10 hours, so nodes need to be repaired as 10 hours is higher than hinted handoff limit of 3 hours (default).

-The full 'Efficient' operation, allowing transferring the data in parallel, takes:
+The full 'efficient' operation, allowing transferring the data in parallel, takes:

     10h + 3.5h + 0.5h + (30 * 0.1h) = 17h